 - Annually, 26 undergraduates participate in the Augsburg McNair Scholars Program.

 - Two-thirds of the participants meet federal income guidelines and are from a family in which neither parent graduated from a four-year post-secondary educational institution.

 - One-third of the participants may be from groups that are traditionally underrepresented in graduate studies.
 (The federal government defines “underrepresented” to include: Black (non-Hispanic); Hispanic (Latino); and American Indian/Alaskan Native, Native Hawaiians and other Pacific Islanders.)

-This program is funded for $219,997 annually through a five-year TRIO grant from the U.S. Department of Education (slight fluctuations are dependent on congressional decisions).
+UPDATE: The Augsburg University Ronald E. McNair Postbaccalaureate Achievement Program was just notified the grant was approved for the next five years (2017-2022).
+This signifies the McNair Scholars Program, a federal TRIO program, will be funded $232,262 annually by the U.S. Department of Education (slight fluctuations are dependent on congressional decisions).
 Staff: Full-time Director, full-time Assistant Director, and ten Faculty Mentors.

 McNair Scholars Program is now recruiting for the 2017-2018 Academic Year!
 For more information, click on the Apply for The McNair Scholars Program link below.Apply for the McNair Scholars Program